jmnakano-swt/GE-4120-ELECTIVE/Activity 1: Presentation Design Principles/README.md

 For Activity 1, I applied the core principles of presentation design using **Canva** to recreate and develop a simple but effective social media graphic: a **"Free Coffee" poster**.

-The design was based on the diagram provided for the activity.
-Rather than creating the  wording from scratch, I followed the given words and applied the presentation design principles discussed in class.
+The wording was based on the canva provided for the activity.
+Rather than creating the concept or wording from scratch, I followed the given words and applied the presentation design principles discussed in class.

 The poster features the main message:

 > **"FREE COFFEE"**

-It also includes the tagline provided:
+It also includes the tagline provided in the design:

 > **"Free coffee.
 No catch.
 Just caffeine and good vibes."**